Protesters clash with police at large Ukraine rally

 The court ban on protests published on Wednesday, and last Thursday's legislation aimed at prohibiting all form of public protests, have inflamed tensions again.

-The laws ban any unauthorised installation of tents, stages or use of loudspeakers in public.
+The laws ban any unauthorized installation of tents, stages or use of loudspeakers in public.

-Heavy jail sentences were imposed for participation in "mass disorder" and the wearing of face-masks or protective helmets.
-Dissemination of "extremist" or libellous information about the country's leaders was outlawed.

 In a gesture of scorn for the helmet ban, many protesters on Sunday wore saucepans and colanders on their heads.